duyn-pc/Kestrel-Compiler/README.md

 This is a class project with three fellow class members to create a compiler for the [Kestrel Language](http://homepage.divms.uiowa.edu/~jones/compiler/kestrel/) using C++.
 This was the final project for the University of Iowa's 2018 Compiler Construction class.

 ## To Run
 Project is designed for Linux.
-Clone and type "make" in the linux terminal.
+Clone compiler folder to your system.
+In linux terminal, enter the "compiler" directory and type "make".
 Type "./kestrel" + name of Kestrel file to start compiler.

 ## My Contributions